 Loan Eligibility, Taxes, and Repayment Terms

 When you fund your employer-sponsored 401(k) plan, this money grows and, over time, can turn into a nice nest egg to draw upon during retirement.
 Borrowing from your 401(k) isn't the best idea, especially if you don't have any other savings to put toward your retirement years.

 However, when it comes to a financial emergency such as personal bankruptcy, your 401(k) can offer loan terms that you won't be able to find at any bank.
 Before you make a decision to borrow, make sure you fully understand the process and the potential ramifications.

 Below are seven things you need to know about 401(k) loans before you take one.

 How 401(k) Loans Work

 Your 401(k) is subject to legal loan limits: There is a maximum loan amount set by law.
 If your 401(k) plan does allow loans, the law states that the maximum amount you can borrow will be $50,000 or 50 percent of your vested account balance, whichever is less.

 Your vested account balance is the amount that belongs to you; for example, you may have to stay with your employer for a set amount of time before the employer contributions belong to you.
 The employer may require a minimum loan amount of $1,000.

 Your loan must be repaid through payroll deductions: 401(k) loan repayments are set up through automatic deductions from your paycheck.
-The longest repayment term allowed is five years.
-Most repayment plans are structured as monthly payments.
+The longest repayment term allowed is five years, though there are exceptions.
+Most repayment plans are structured as monthly or quarterly payments.

 Some 401(k) plans do not allow you to contribute to the plan while you are making loan repayments.
 One thing to watch out for: if you lose your job while you have an outstanding 401(k) loan.
 You may need to repay the balance quickly, or risk having it be categorized as an early distribution.